cmdruid/tapscript/README.md

 https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki

 **Tapscript example using Tap**
-This is a guide to using a command-line tool called Tap.
-It's very useful
+This is a guide on how to use a command-line tool called btcdeb and Tap.
+This tool will help you create a taproot transaction from scratch, which
-for creating taproot transactions and to debug any issues with this library!
+is great for learning (and to debug any issues with this library :-)).
 https://github.com/bitcoin-core/btcdeb/blob/master/doc/tapscript-example-with-tap.md

 ## License